BenShutt/CollectionUI/README.md

 The _primary_ reason for developing this project was to demonstrate interfacing with `UICollectionViewController` in a SwiftUI app.
 This is a useful (hybrid) option for when SwiftUI's stacks/grids/tables do not provide enough configuration.

 It is worth mentioning that a pure SwiftUI solution should be attempted first.
-There are also other ways to specify the layout of a `UICollectionView`, this project's subclassing of `UICollectionViewLayout` may be a little on the old side, but gives the developer a lot of control. `UICollectionView`'s re-usable cells that only render when visible are definitely preferable to a SwiftUI solution that renders all when the data set is large.
+There are also other ways to specify the layout of a `UICollectionView`.
+This project's subclassing of `UICollectionViewLayout` may be a little on the old side, but gives the developer a lot of control. `UICollectionView`'s re-usable cells that only render when visible are definitely preferable to a SwiftUI solution that renders all when the data set is large.

 ## Notable Entities